 Jordan focuses his practice on business and corporate matters.
-His practice spans mergers and acquisitions, entity formation, financing dispositions, joint ventures, and general corporate matters.
+His practice spans mergers and acquisitions, emerging businesses and venture capital, entity formation, financings, joint ventures, and general corporate matters.

 Prior to Cozen O'Connor, Jordan was an Equal Justice Works fellow at Legal Services of Greater Miami, Inc. in Miami, where he founded the Neighborhood Entrepreneurs Project, Legal Services' s pro bono small business practice.
 Through the project, he provided pro bono transactional legal services to more than 100 low-income entrepreneurs as outside general counsel and was a frequent speaker on panels and workshops covering core legal issues for emerging business owners.
 Jordan also served as a corporate associate at an Albany, N.Y., area law firm.

 He is a graduate of New York University School of Law, where he received the Dean John Sexton Prize for service to the NYU Law community.
 He is admitted to practice in New York and Florida and is a member of both the American and New York State Bar Associations.